Why most downloaded goal tracking templates end up abandoned

 Conclusion

-The research is consistent: written, structured goal tracking is associated with meaningfully higher achievement rates [1] [2] [3].
+The research is consistent: written, structured goal tracking is associated with meaningfully higher achievement rates [2] [3] [8].
 But the format matters less than the fit.
-Goal tracking templates and worksheets work when they match your actual behavior.
-The Template-Fit Filter narrows eight options to the one or two that suit how you already work — the only configuration that survives past week three.
+Goal setting templates and worksheets work when they match your actual behavior.
+The Template-Fit Filter at Goals and Progress narrows eight options to the one or two that suit how you already work, the only configuration that survives past week three.
 The best goal tracking systems are built on that principle.

 Which of these eight formats would you still fill out at 10 PM on a Friday when you’d rather do anything else?
 Start there.